xiaodaigh/intro_r_data_science/lesson 6 - Binary Classification Problems.md

 The data
 ========================================================
+SeriousDlqin2yrs - 1 means the customer was in serious delinquency Terminology
+- Bad - customer has serious delinquency
-SeriousDlqin2yrs - 1 means the customer was in serious delinquency Try to build a model that predicts that
+- Good - customer does not have serious delinquency Try to build a model that predicts that

 Simple Data Exploration